sagemath/sage/CODE_OF_CONDUCT.md

 This section summarizes the most important points; more details can be found in the Code of Conduct enforcement guide.

-We will investigate and respond to all complaints.
-The Sage Code of Conduct Committee will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).
+The Sage Code of Conduct Committee will investigate and respond to all complaints.
+The committee will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).

-In case of severe and obvious breaches, e.g., personal threat or violent, sexist or racist language, we will immediately disconnect the originator from Sage communication channels; please see the manual for details.
+In case of severe and obvious breaches, e.g., personal threat or violent, sexist or racist language, the committee will immediately disconnect the originator from Sage communication channels; please see the manual for details.

 In cases not involving clear severe and obvious breaches of this Code of Conduct, the process for acting on any received Code of Conduct